fajrulfx/loconotion/README.md

 # Loconotion

+*(I use this fork to inject custom mobile CSS automatically using Github Actions)*

 **Loconotion** is a Python script that parses a [Notion.so](https://notion.so) public page (alongside all of its subpages) and generates a lightweight, customizable static site.

 ## But Why?